Is Morocco on YOUR Bucket List?

 Traveling during this off-season in Morocco also offers the benefit of fewer tourists, lower prices, and a more authentic experience of the local culture.

-This tour includes a reasonable amount of walking and requires an average level of physical fitness.
+The tour includes a reasonable amount of walking and requires an average level of physical fitness.
 Most of the sightseeing stops are between one to three hours.

-We find our guests are happiest when they can roll with delays and last-minute changes that may happen in the unpredictable world of African travel.
+We find our guests are happiest when they can roll with delays and last-minute changes that may happen in the unpredictable world of north African travel.

 The best things you can bring with you are flexibility, patience, and a sense of humor!

-You need to be in Marrakesh on Friday, October 16, 2026, which means you will probably need to depart the USA on Thursday, October 15, 2026.
-It is best if you select a flight which arrives in Marrakech no later than 3 PM.
+You need to be in Rabat on Friday, October 16, 2026, which means you will probably need to depart the USA on Thursday, October 15, 2026.
+It is best if you select a flight which arrives in Rabat no later than 3 PM.
 If your flight would arrive after that time, you should fly in a day earlier (arriving Thursday, October 15, 2026) and we will arrange a hotel for you that night at an additional cost.

 Please ASK US if you have any questions before you purchase your airfare!